sderosiaux/golb/src/pages/2019-08-23-cqrs/index.md

 When it's synchronous CQRS we can have this semantics: we write the two models into different tables, in the same transaction.
 It's always in-sync.
 CQRS is rarely synchronous because we want to work/scale with different resources, type of databases, use a messaging infrastructure: we can rarely make a distributed transaction cross-resources (we could talk about XA or Sagas but... not now!).

-> CQRS is a pattern that strictly segregates the responsibility of handling commands from the responsibility of handling side-effect-free query/read access.
+> CQRS is a pattern that strictly segregates the responsibility of handling commands (mutations) from the responsibility of handling side-effect-free query/read access.

 ## It's not a one-fit-all solution

 We should consider implementing CQRS only in certain cases:

 - We have changing business requirements _a lot_
 - The business doesn't know exactly where it's heading
+- We have scalability issues
-- We must collaborate a lot with other teams (ie: other bounded contexts)
+- We collaborate with other teams (ie: other bounded contexts)
+- Multiple users compete to alter the same resources
 - We are orchestrating other services around us
 - What's going on in our domain will affect them or vice-versa
 - Our domain is write-oriented, we don't read our own data, other applications do

 The overhead can be tremendous and unnecessary if we want to expose a simple API working solo or whose the scope is clearly defined.

+Even if we **want** to implement a CQRS architecture, the team (developers & business) will need to bypass the **fear of changes**, to follow a **learning curve**, to **bend their minds**, then **adapt** how they used to work.

 ## AKF Scale Cube